 Is marijuana legal in Illinois?

+Yes!
 On January 25, 2019, Governor J.B.
 Pritzker signed the Cannabis Regulation and Tax Act, making Illinois the 11ths state to legalize recreational cannabis.
-Recreational marijuana laws are not yet official in Illinois, though.
-Adults 21 and over will be able to purchase, possess and consume cannabis in Illinois beginning January 1, 2020.
+Recreational marijuana laws went into effect on January 1, 2020.
+Adults 21 and over are legally able to purchase, possess and consume cannabis in Illinois.